ZhuTiangang/Process-Metrics-for-DNN/RQ1/README.md

 Then run 'coverage_trend.py', the coverage trends will be stored in ('coverage_result_of_train_data.txt').

 ## Note
-For insufficient dataset, please change the value of 'num' (6000 for mnist, 7326 for svhn, and 5000 for cifar), and rerun the step 2, 3.
+For insufficient dataset, please change the value of *num* (6000 for mnist, 7326 for svhn, and 5000 for cifar), and rerun the step 2, 3.